Shazwazza/Articulate/README.md

 ### Umbraco 16 (NET 9) & 17 (NET 10) (current track)

-Articulate 6 targets Umbraco 16.5.1+ and 17.4.0+

 - Install `Articulate` from NuGet (`dotnet add package Articulate`).
 The package includes the backoffice extension and static assets; no extra package references or manual copies required.
-- When building from source, run the test site `dotnet run -f net9.0 --project src/Articulate.Tests.Website/Articulate.Tests.Website.csproj` (or `-f net10.0` for Umbraco 17) and sign into the Umbraco Back Office to finish setup.
+- When building from source, run the local site `dotnet run -f net9.0 --project src/Articulate.Tests.Website/Articulate.Tests.Website.csproj` (or `-f net10.0` for Umbraco 17) and sign into the Umbraco Back Office to finish setup.
 - Migrating from 5.x: in place upgrade or export BlogML from your Articulate 5 site and import it into Articulate 6; media in `media/articulate` is not auto-migrated.
 During import you can map `postImage` to base64 or an attachment; other inline images must be moved manually (copy the folder, or consider an in-place package upgrade).

 #### Rich Text Editor upgrade behavior